(Please also see the policies for the Lakeside Paws N’ Play below.)

 Pet Beach Laws

-Please note change in Horry County’s pet policy as of Beach Ordinances revised in June, 2011.
+Please note the change in Horry County’s pet policy as of Beach Ordinances.

 - Please be aware that in Horry County, pets are not allowed on the beach from 10 AM – 5 PM, May 1 – Labor Day.
-(This includes the beach in front of Ocean Lakes and part of Lakewood.)
+(This includes the beach in front of Ocean Lakes.)

-- Surfside Beach does not allow pets on the beach at any time May 15 – September 15.
+- Surfside Beach does not allow pets on the beach at any time from May 15 – September 15.
 Be aware that Surfside will fine dog owners $500 per dog during this time.
-(Surfside Beach begins at the South end of Ocean Lakes’ beach front at the Holiday Inn and the city limits end at Melody Lane.)
+(Surfside Beach begins at the South end of Ocean Lakes’ beachfront at the Holiday Inn and the city limits end at Melody Lane.)

-- Pets must be on a 6 foot leash at all times on the beach, in control, and pet waste picked up.
+- Pets must be on a 7-foot leash at all times on the beach, in control, and pet waste picked up.

 Fireworks and Your Pet

-Please note, fireworks are not permitted inside Ocean Lakes Family Campground, however, they are a popular past time on the beach.
+Please note, fireworks are not permitted inside Ocean Lakes Family Campground, however, they are a popular pastime on the beach.
 Please keep this in mind while selecting your site in Ocean Lakes if your pet is disturbed by fireworks.
-Fireworks are currently permitted on Horry County beaches.
-(Ocean Lakes Security has jurisdiction to the sand dunes, Horry County Police have jurisdiction over the beach front East of the sand dunes should problems arise or you have a complaint.
+Fireworks are currently permitted on Horry County beaches – BEWARE of County Quiet Hours.
+(Ocean Lakes Security has jurisdiction to the sand dunes, Horry County Police have jurisdiction over the beachfront East of the sand dunes should problems arise or you have a complaint.
 Ocean Lakes Security works very closely with the Horry County Police.)

 Annual Pet Celebration Day